thompson0012/PyEmits/README.md

 # Data processing pipeline

+it features in the following:
+- easy configuration
-easy configuration, register steps and tasks in whole pipeline
+    - register steps, tasks in data processing pipeline

-only for data processing
-only for data processing
-only for data processing
+- log data result in each tasks, each steps
+- record the flow of pipeline, from steps to work (from marco to micro)

+you can embed other function features in the task, but parameter: "data" is required to be passed in

+e.g. add email notification, add log, upload to database etc...

 ```python